Truncus (mathematics)

 where a, b, and c are given constants.
 The two asymptotes of a truncus are parallel to the coordinate axes.
 The basic truncus y = 1 / x^{2} has asymptotes at x = 0 and y = 0, and every other truncus can be obtained from this one through a combination of translations and dilations.

 For the general truncus form above, the constant a dilates the graph by a factor of a from the x-axis; that is, the graph is stretched vertically when a > 1 and compressed vertically when 0 < a < 1.
 When a < 0 the graph is reflected in the x-axis as well as being stretched vertically.
 The constant b translates the graph horizontally left b units when b > 0, or right when b < 0.
 The constant c translates the graph vertically up c units when c > 0 or down when c < 0.

 The asymptotes of a truncus are found at x = -b (for the vertical asymptote) and y = c (for the horizontal asymptote).

-This function is more commonly known as a reciprocal squared function, particularly the basic example $1/x^2$.
+This function is more commonly known as the reciprocal squared function, particularly the basic example $1/x^2$.